Csaenz10/Problems-solved-with-R-and-Python/README.md

 # ... with 423 more rows
 ```

 * There is a pattern where the elderly are the last age group to experience a spike in COVID cases after a local outbreak.
-Modify your code from question 3 above to make a plot with `new_cases_per10k` on the y axis.
+Modify your code from  above to make a plot with `new_cases_per10k` on the y axis.
 Is the figure consistent with my observations from other time periods?
-Which figure, this one or the one from question 3 better portrays the level of COVID infection within and among age classes?
+Which figure, this one or the one from above better portrays the level of COVID infection within and among age classes?
 Why?

 ![](R_Problem_2_Files/nueces_new-cases-per10k_age-class.png)

 [My Solution/Code](Assignments/ageCovidSummary.R)